 Q2.
 How long does the Stripe interview process take?

-The five rounds of the on-site interview last about 45 mins each.
 Overall, from the first phone screen round to the on-site interview, the entire Stripe interview process can take anywhere between 2-4 weeks.

 Q3.
 Is Stripe a good company to work at?